abapPM/abapPM/README.md

 ## Prerequisites

-SAP Basis 7.40 SP 8 or higher
+SAP Basis 7.50 or higher

-(A downport to 7.02 is on the roadmap)
+(A downport to lower releases is on the roadmap)

 ## Installation